primeyo2004/rpi-custom-usb-serial-connector/README.md

 Enjoy!

 ## Instructions
-Markup : 1.
-Compile and upload the **arduino_uart2usbserial** project using Arduino Sketch to the 2 Arduino Nanos
+1. Compile and upload the **arduino_uart2usbserial** project using Arduino Sketch to the 2 Arduino Nanos
 2. The follow the Connection Diagram and/or Actual Setup below

 ## Connection Diagram
 ![alt tag](https://github.com/primeyo2004/rpi-custom-usb-serial-connector/blob/master/rpi-custom-usb-serial-connector-diagram.jpg)